esp-rs/std-training/book/src/03_4_http_server.md

 Server awaiting connection
 ```

-The `sta ip` is the _"station"_, the WiFi term for an interface connected to an access point.
+The `sta ip` is the _"station"_, the Wi-Fi term for an interface connected to an access point.
 This is the address you'll put in your browser (or other HTTP client like `curl`).

 > 🔎 ESP-IDF tries to register the hostname `espressif` in your local network, so often `http://espressif/` instead of `http://<sta ip>/` will also work.
 >